55 stable releases

 tune

-directory) - does not match false positives
+- does not match false positives

-- tune your pattern file with the
+- tune your pattern file and enumerate named and unnamed variants with the

 tune

-subcommand - supports inverted matching with the
+flag, in any of the four output formats - supports inverted matching with the

 inverted

-subcommand - plays nicely with your unix workflows
+command - plays nicely with your unix workflows

 Features and performance in detail